Hair, along with skin, are essential organs of our body that imparts beauty, self-satisfaction, and confidence.

 Hair growth is directly dependent on hormones like testosterone, progesterone, and estrogen.
-Many people experience an average physiological hair fall when there's a rush of testosterone.
+Many people experience an average physiological hair loss when there's a rush of testosterone.

 It is normal, and we can get our hair back once the hormone level returns to the baseline.
-After the hormone level reaches normal, our hair starts growing again at the speed of six inches per year.
+After the hormone level reaches normal, healthy hair growth happens again at the speed of six inches per year.

 Variations are there depending on the hormone level and age of the person.

 Hair loss after dermatological pathologies is a common side effect.
 It happens because of the direct attack of microorganisms on the hair follicle on the scalp.